-- We joined the RMI in 2013 (member ID: GOOG), and we continue to be a member. - We relied upon the RMI to validate that companies meet the criteria of smelter and then verify that they conform to the RMAP. - We worked with a third party to provide an assessment of smelters not participating in RMI to give Alphabet visibility on all smelters identified in supplier outreach. - We conducted sustainable supply chain audits with independent third parties on a portion of our suppliers, which included reviewing their conflict minerals programs. - In 2019 we completed five onsite standard smelter visits to encourage participation in the RMAP.
-These visits allow us to better understand issues smelters face in the compliance process, and how best to align support for management systems used for compliance and in-region due diligence.
+- We joined the RMI in 2013 (member ID: GOOG), and we continue to be a member. - We relied upon the RMI to validate that companies meet the criteria of a smelter, and then verify that they conform to the RMAP. - We worked with a third party to provide an assessment of smelters not participating in RMI to give Alphabet visibility on all smelters identified in supplier outreach. - We conducted sustainable supply chain audits with independent third parties on a portion of our suppliers, which included reviewing their conflict minerals programs. - We continued activities to supplement the RMAP process and audits such as direct inquiries, communications and development of industry tools to support audit programs and reporting mechanisms.
+This allowed us to better understand issues smelters face in the compliance